 The program provides general content areas to support the development of practice-based competencies in genetic counseling.
+A description of these competencies can be found at the Accreditation Council for Genetic Counseling web site:

+http://gceducation.org/Documents/ACGC%20Core%20Competencies%20Brochure_13-Web-Revised-FINAL.pdf .
 Most course work is completed in the first academic year.
 The clinical rotations begin in May and continue through March of the second year.
 Most students see approximately 150 cases during their clinical rotations.